-I have personally suffered a brain injury a couple of years ago when I passed out and smashed my head on a TV and then on the floor.
+I personally suffered a brain injury a couple of years ago when I passed out and smashed my head on a TV and then on the floor.
 I fell unconscious and started shaking uncontrollably.
-I was unconscious for several minutes before the ambulance arrived and whisked me away to hospital for a fMRI scan on my brain.
+For several minutes I was unconscious.
+Then the ambulance arrived and whisked me away to the hospital for a fMRI scan on my brain.
 I endured headaches, dizziness, and various mental challenges.
 And sadly, accidents like these are not rare.

-Traumatic brain injuries (TBI) is a major cause of death and is one the rise.
+Traumatic brain injuries (TBI) is a major cause of death and is on the rise.
 Approximately 155 people in the U.S die of TBIs every day according to the Centers For Disease Control And Prevention .
-A traumatic brain injury (TBI) is defined as an alteration in brain function

-Those who survive a TBI are often affected by side effects for the rest of their lives, including impairment of memory, movement, and sight and hearing, and emotional functioning.
+Those who survive a TBI are often affected by side effects for the rest of their lives.
+For instance, impairment of memory, movement, sight, hearing, and emotional functioning.

-One of the rising forms of self-help treatment for brain injuries is yoga.
-And science shows that there are indeed significant benefits of yoga for brain injuries.
+Science shows that there are significant benefits of yoga for brain injuries.

-Trying to practice yoga with brain injury is not easy.
-I found that I felt dizzy traying to perform asanas (yoga poses) and my mind would ask me to stop, telling me that I was attempting to do too much too moon.
-It’s the case for many people with TBI’s.
-I personally needed to adjust the way I was performing yoga, and practise different yoga poses, as I’ll share below.
+However, practising yoga with a brain injury is not easy.
+I found that I felt dizzy trying to perform asanas (yoga poses) and my mind would ask me to stop, telling me that I was attempting to do too much too soon.
+That’s why yo might like to start simply.

 Benefits of yoga for head injuries

-Research conducted by at Indiana University–Purdue University Indianapolis found that Adaptive Yoga (a practice specifically tailored to the needs of the person with the condition) can help adults with mild or traumatic brain injury, and stroke.
+Research conducted by Indiana University–Purdue University Indianapolis found that Adaptive Yoga (a practice specifically tailored to the needs of the person with the condition) can help adults with mild or traumatic brain injury and stroke.

-The study looked at one aspect of brain injuries, that being the fact that brain injuries cause disconnection between mind and body.
-In the study, participants were given an eight-week yoga program.
-The results showed that balance increased 36 percent, balance confidence 39 percent, endurance 105 percent, and lower-extremity strength 100 percent.
+Participants were given an eight-week yoga program.
+The results showed that balance increased 36 per cent, balance confidence 39 per cent, endurance 105 per cent, and lower-extremity strength 100 per cent.

-A similar study performed in 2014 between the same team at Indiana University and the YMCA of Madison Country found similarly positive results of yoga on cognitive impairment.
+A similar study performed in 2014 by the same team at Indiana University and the YMCA of Madison Country found similarly positive results of yoga on cognitive impairment.